‘Vanderpump Rules’ Star Katie Maloney Faces Brutal Fat Shaming After Opening Up About Her Weight Struggles

-Katie Maloney has faced a number of comments about her weight on Vanderpump Rules over the years, and the reality star recently spoke out about her struggle with her weight in a heartfelt Instagram story.
-Though she says she has found some peace with her body lately, one source tells Radar that the brutal fat shaming and bullying that she has experienced online is really gotten Katie down.
+Katie Maloney has faced a number of comments about her weight on Vanderpump Rules over the years, and the reality star recently spoke out about her struggle with her weight in a heartfelt Instagram Story.
+Though she says she has found some peace with her body lately, one source tells Radar Online that the brutal fat shaming and bullying that she has experienced online is really gotten Katie down.

 “Katie is struggling really badly with weight and fat shaming comments,” a source said.
 “She’s been attacked heavily on social media lately and has been trying to handle it but it’s really hard for her.”